shadowspawn/nvh/README.md

 ## Installing Node Versions

 Simply execute `nvh <version>` to download and install a version of `node`.
-If `<version>` has already been downloaded, `nvh` will activate that version.
+If `<version>` has already been downloaded, `nvh` will install from its cache.

     nvh 4.9.1
     nvh 6.14.3

 Execute `nvh` on its own to view your downloaded versions.
 Use the up and down arrow keys to navigate and press enter or the right arrow key to select.
-Use `q` to exit the selection screen.
+Use `q` to exit the selection screen without installing.
 If you like vim key bindings during the selection of node versions, you can use `j` and `k` to navigate up or down without using arrows.

     $ nvh